gestalt-config/gestalt/README.md

 ### getConfig

 To get a config Gestalt needs to know what type of config to get.
 For simple classes you can use the interface for classes, for Generic classes you need to use the `new TypeCapture<List<Host>>() {}` to capture the generic type.
 This allows you to decode Lists, and Sets with a generic type.
 There are multiple ways to get a config with either a default, an Optional or the straight value.
-With the default and Optional Gestalt will not throw an exception if there is an error, instead returning a default or an empty Option.
+With the default and Optional Gestalt will not throw an exception if there is an error, instead returning a default or an PlaceHolder Option.
 Gestal uses the SentenceLexer provided by the builder to tokenize the path then use the ConfigNodeService to navigate to the node.
 With the node Gestalt calls the decoderService to convert the node into the appropriate type.